Conservative Judaism and homosexuality

-Sexual orientation has been a pivotal issue for Conservative Judaism since the 1980s.
+Homosexuality has been a pivotal issue for Conservative Judaism since the 1980s.
 A major Jewish denomination in the U.S., Conservative Judaism has wrestled with homosexuality and bisexuality as a matter of Jewish law and institutional policy.
-As with other branches of Judaism debating the acceptability of sexual orientations other than heterosexuality, Conservative Jews faced both long-standing, rabbinic prohibitions on homosexual conduct as well as increasing demands for change in the movement's policies toward gays, bisexuals, and lesbians.
+As with other branches of Judaism debating the acceptability of same-sex sexual expression, Conservative Jews faced both long-standing rabbinic prohibitions on same-sex sexual intimacy as well as increasing demands for change in the movement's policies toward gay, bisexual, and lesbian people.
 Previously, the Conservative movement had changed its policies toward women, for example, by allowing the ordination of women as rabbis in 1983.
 Similarly, the Conservative leadership has been asked to stop discriminating against gay, bisexual, and lesbian people.
-This goal has been partially completed with the approval of the ordination of gay, bisexual, and lesbian rabbis in 2006 and of same-sex marriage ceremonies under Jewish law in 2012; However, the Conservative decision did not call same-sex marriages kiddushin, the traditional Jewish legal term for marriage, because that act of consecration is nonegalitarian and gender-specific.
-In the traditional kiddushin ceremony, a pair of blessings is recited and the bridegroom gives his bride a ring, proclaiming that he is marrying his bride “according to the laws of Moses and Israel.”.
+This goal has been partially completed with the approval of the ordination of gay, bisexual, and lesbian rabbis in 2006 and of same-sex marriage ceremonies under Jewish law in 2012.
+However, the Conservative decision did not call same-sex marriages kiddushin, the traditional Jewish legal term for marriage, because that act of consecration is non-egalitarian and gender-specific.
+In the conventional kiddushin ceremony, a pair of blessings is recited and the bridegroom gives his bride a ring, proclaiming that he is marrying his bride “according to the laws of Moses and Israel.”.